Epicureanism: Desire

 If one follows only natural and necessary desires, then, according to Epicurus, one would be able to reach aponia and ataraxia and thereby the highest form of happiness.
-Unnecessary and, especially, artificially produced desires were to be suppressed.
+Unnecessary desires were to be treated with caution so as to not cause pain but fine to fulfill if they did not, and unnatural and unnecessary desires were to be eliminated.

 Politics

-It is impossible to live a pleasant life without living wisely and well and justly, and it is impossible to live wisely and well and justly without living a pleasant life.
+Natural justice is a covenant for mutual benefit, to not harm one another or be harmed.